boshea5/Taller-Shorter-Quiz/README.md

 There were 13 errors on the JS file tested using https://extendsclass.com/javascript-fiddle.html

 ### Deployment
+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here

 ### Credits
 The JavaScript code was copied and used from https://www.geeksforgeeks.org The questions were researched and verified using Google and Wikipedia.
+The Deployment Steps on this read me file were copied from "Love Maths" sample Read me on the Code Institute Website